Byron2306/VAMP/scripts/SETUP_GUIDE.md

 - Run the installer
 - After install, Ollama auto-starts as a background service

-**Solution B - Start Ollama:**
-- If already installed, open Command Prompt/Terminal
-- Run: `ollama serve`
-- This starts the local API at `http://127.0.0.1:11434`
-- Keep this terminal open while using VAMP

-**Solution C - Continue without AI:**
-- The setup script can continue in offline mode
-- AI-powered features will be disabled
-- Basic scanning and session management will still work
+AI runtimes are optional.
+If you do not have a local AI endpoint running, the backend simply disables AI-assisted insights and continues.

 ### "REST API failed to start"
 **Solution:**
-- Port 8000 may be in use by another application
+- Port 8080 may be in use by another application
 - Find and close the other application
-- Or modify the backend code to use a different port
+- Or modify `VAMP_AGENT_PORT` to use a different port
 - Then run the setup script again

 ### "Chrome not found"